 - Can cause more harm to the developing teen brain.
 Alcohol, marijuana, and other drugs can impair the areas of the brain that control motor coordination, impulse control, memory, learning and judgment.
 Because the teen brain is still developing, it is more vulnerable than an adult's brain to the effects of alcohol, marijuana, and other drugs.
 This can lead to school failure and dropout.

-- Are associated with the top three causes of teen deaths: accidents (including traffic fatalities and drowning), homicide, and suicide.
-Centers for Disease Control and Prevention.
-Over 1,800 college students die each year as a result of underage drinking.
+- Are associated with the top three causes of teen deaths: accidents (including traffic fatalities and drowning), homicide, and suicide (Centers for Disease Control and Prevention).

 - Increases the risk of STDs and pregnancy.
 Teens who drink and use other drugs are more likely to engage in sex and to have sex with four or more partners than teen who don't use.
 Such behavior can result in AIDS, other sexually transmitted diseases, and pregnancy.